finbourne/lusid-sdk-java-preview/sdk/docs/CustomEntitiesApi.md

 # **upsertCustomEntity**
 > CustomEntityResponse upsertCustomEntity(entityType, customEntityRequest)

-[EXPERIMENTAL] Upsert a new CustomEntity
+[EXPERIMENTAL] UpsertCustomEntity: Upsert a new CustomEntity

 Insert the custom entity if it does not exist or update the custom entity with the supplied state if it does exist.